Developing affordable housing

 - By bringing empty properties back into use through discussions with private landlords

-- By working in partnership with housing associations to purchase empty properties
+- By working in partnership with registered providers to purchase empty properties

 - By influencing national and local housing planning policies